-As a public charter school, we of course must remain committed to preparing our children to successfully demonstrate their skills as specified and measured in state mandated assessments, the Minnesota Comprehensive Assessments or MCAs.
+As a public charter school, we remain committed to preparing our children to successfully demonstrate their skills as specified and measured in state mandated assessments, the Minnesota Comprehensive Assessments or MCAs.
 We embrace this goal as part of our work with children and know that we must strive for continued growth in all areas, especially math.
-We have planned carefully to support this growth and have every reason to believe our children will continue the strong and consistent upward trend we have seen in the last three years, linking increasing proficiency with longevity in a high-quality AMI Montessori Environment.
+We have planned carefully to support this growth and are encouraged to see the strong and consistent upward trend we have seen over the last four years, linking increasing proficiency with longevity in a high-quality AMI Montessori Environment.